 Wen Ning had never interrupted him before.
 Wei Wuxian stared at him, surprised, and waited him out.

 Whatever Wen Ning wanted to say next obviously came with some difficulty.
-Anyone else may have believed him unfeeling and unmoving, but Wei Wuxian had grown used to watching over him, to pushing past his own shame and terror when Wen Yuan was by Wen Ning’s side, if only to glimpse and look for a hint of unhappiness on the man’s face.
+Anyone else may have believed him unfeeling and unmoving, but Wei Wuxian had grown used to watching over him, to pushing past his own shame and terror when Wen Yuan was by Wen Ning’s side, if only to look for a hint of unhappiness on the man’s face.

 “This body is strong,” said Wen Ning.